CopernicaMarketingSoftware/Documentation/Mailerq/5.4/smarthost.md

 the "smarthost".
 This is where the smtp-sink options comes in.

 ````
-smtp-sink-ip:           <ip address>    (default: 0.0.0.0)
+smtp-sink-address:      <ip address or hostname>    (default: 0.0.0.0)
 smtp-sink-port:         <port>                      (default: 25)
 smtp-sink-username:     <username>                  (empty by default)
 smtp-sink-password:     <password>                  (empty by default)
 ````

-If you include the "smtp-sink-ip" and "smtp-sink-port" options in the config file, MailerQ runs normally, and all mails are routed through different internal queues with their own send capacities.
+If you include the "smtp-sink-address" and "smtp-sink-port" options in the config file, MailerQ runs normally, and all mails are routed through different internal queues with their own send capacities.
 However, when a TCP connection is created, the connection will be set up to the sink instead of to the actual recipient mail server.
+Bear in mind that if a hostname is provided, it will only be resolved _once_, at the start of the application, and the resolved IP will be used until the application is stopped.

 The "smtp-sink-username" and "smtp-sink-password" options can be used if your sink requires authentication.